Nikolaossamaras/Scaslack/README.md

 # Credits

--[hackclub](https://hackclub.com) - orovided with guide to make the bot
+-[hackclub](https://hackclub.com) - provided with guide to make the bot

 # Licence
 This project is under the Mit Licence